makerdao/mips/MIP61/MIP61.md

 These requirements and metrics may be adjusted in the future depending on the number of Recognized Delegates, the resources available to the Governance Facilitators, and feedback from the delegates themselves.

-The intention is that these parameters be considered over the duration of time that a Recognized Delegate is active.
-The advantage of such an approach is that it allows Recognized Delegates that have been performing at high levels flexibility in terms of unexpected ability to vote, for example, in the event of illness, or planned inactivity, such as a vacation period.
-If a Recognized Delegate's parameters were calculated on a rolling-basis, for example over three months, taking a week off would have an outsized effect on compensation, particularly if it was a week with a large number of Governance Polls.
-If it is difficult or uneconomical for Recognized Delegates to take time off when required, there is potential this could lead to burnout and this is consequently undesirable.

 ### MIP61c3: Payment Process

 * The Governance Facilitators shall maintain a note of how much MKR was delegated to each Recognized Delegate each day.
-* Compensation will be calcualted on a monthly basis using the mean average of MKR delegated to each Recognized Delegate over the course of the month, using the formulae detailed in MIP61c2.
+* Compensation will be calculaled on a monthly basis using the mean average of MKR delegated to each Recognized Delegate over the course of the month, using the formulae detailed in MIP61c2.
 * Once calculated, a summary of the compensation for the Recognized Delegates will be published to the MakerDAO forum.
 * Compensation for Recognized Delegates will be distributed by Executive Vote, the Governance Facilitators will aim to include these payments in the first Executive Vote of each calendar month.
 * Recognized Delegates should confirm both the amount of compensation being paid, and the receiving address with the Governance Facilitators in the week leading up to the Executive Vote